|

 Ensure attachment does not show signs of damage

-or failed components.
-Look for:
+or failed components; check for:

-o bent
+bent members

-o broken
+broken welds

-o bent or broken bolts.
+bent or broken bolts

 · Inspect the carbon fiber cable locking mechanism for adequacy.
 Lubricate the lock wafers with a graphite lock lubricant.